-Normal costs: Tidal Premium normally costs $10/month and allows you to listen to over 60,000 tracks in standard sound quality.
-Tidal HiFi is the more premium subscription that normally costs $20/month and allows subscribers to listen to those same tracks in true lossless hi-fi sound quality.
+Normal costs: Tidal Premium normally costs $10/month and allows you to listen tracks in standard (320 Kbps) sound quality.
+Tidal HiFi is the more premium subscription that normally costs $20/month and allows subscribers to listen to tracks in true lossless (1,411 Kbps) sound quality.

 Normal costs: Pandora Plus costs $5/month and users can skip unlimited songs and download some songs for offline listening.
 Pandora Premium costs $10/month and allows subscribers to have everything the Plus plan offers, but they can download unlimited songs and they can also create and share playlists.

 The free trial: New subscribers to Amazon Music Unlimited get a 3-month free trial.